+Authors' names and affiliations should not appear on the images.
+All Figure parts relating to one patient should have the same Figure number.
 Symbols, arrows, or letters used in photomicrographs should contrast with the background.
 Symbols, arrows, numbers or letters used to identify areas of interest on photographic prints should be removable.

-If photographs of persons are used, either the subjects must not be identifiable or if so, their pictures must be accompanied by written permission from the patient or legal guardian to use the photograph.
+If photographs of persons are used, the subjects or patients must not be identifiable.
+If this is unavoidable, their pictures must be accompanied by written permission from the patient or legal guardian to use the photograph.